Fr. 250.00

 Read more

-This book sets out to provide a guide, with examples, for those who wish to make predictions about the mechanical and thermal behaviour of non-Newtonian materials in engineering and processing technology.
-After an introductory survey of the field and a review of basic continuum mechanics, the radical differences between elongational and shear behaviour are shown.
-Two chapters, one based on a continuum approach and the other using microstructural approaches, lead to useful mathematical desriptions of materials for engineering applications.
-As examples of nearly-viscometric and nearly-elongational flows, there is a discussion of lubrication and related shearing flows, and fibre- spinning and film-blowing respectively.
+Klappentext This book is a guide for those who wish to make predictions about the mechanical and thermal behavior of non-Newtonian materials in engineering and processing technology.
+An introductory survey of the field and a review of basic continuum mechanics serve to show the radical differences betweenelongational and shear behavior.
+Two chapters, one based on a continuum approach and the other using microstructural approaches, lead to useful mathematical descriptions of materials for engineering applications.
+And there is discussion of lubrication and related shearing flows, and fibre- spinningand film-blowing respectively.
 A long chapter is devoted to the important new field of computational rheology, and this is followed by chapters on stability and turbulence and the all-important temperature effects in flow.
-This new edition contains much new material not available in book form elsewhere-for example wall slip, suspension rheology, computational rheology and new results in stability theory.
+This new edition contains large amounts of material not previously availablein book form - for example wall slip, suspension rheology, computational rheology and new results in stability theory.
+Zusammenfassung Many diverse materials, from man-made plastics to slurry, behave in ways that cannot be predicted using straightforward 'classical' equations.
+This book seeks to describe and quantify these behaviours for use in industry.
+There is an emphasis on the practical solution of problems using computer methods, and on the correlation between theory and experimental work.

 Customer reviews